Environmental Health Mini Grant

 - Establishment of an environmental health education campaign led by UNI students -- like Good Neighbor Iowa.

-- Allocated funds may only be used for the purposes for which they were approved by the CEEE committee.
+- Allocated funds may only be used for the purposes for which they were approved.

 - Reimbursement for items purchased before the award was received will not be allowed.

-- It is the responsibility of the individual or group to ensure that allocated funds are spent in accordance with the University of Northern Iowa and the Board of Regents policies, and any other policies the recipient is expected to comply with.
+- For the project, It is the responsibility of the individual or group to ensure that allocated funds are spent in accordance with the University of Northern Iowa and the Board of Regents policies, and any other policies the recipient is expected to comply with.

 - Funding can support any project for UNI student experiences, on or off campus, which involve environmental health topics.
 Examples of what the grants can support include: